ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 <dog, 1>
 ```

 But the downside of this is that three, identical intermediate key/value pairs must now be sent over the network to the reduce worker.
-It would be far more efficient to derive a subtotal within the map function and then send only one intermediate key/value pair to the reduce worker.
+It would be far more efficient to derive a subtotal within the map function and then send only one intermediate key/value pair over the wire.

 ```
 <dog, 3>
 ```

 This job is performed by a ***combine function***.
-A combine function performs a task very similar to that of the reduce function, but it runs inside the map worker in order to perform local optimisation work in advance.

-This is perfectly valid because the overall task we're performing is associative.  `a + b` is the same as `b + a`.
+A combine function performs a task very similar to that of the reduce function, but it runs inside the map worker in order to perform local optimisation.
+This is perfectly valid because the overall task we're performing is associative.  `a + b` is the same as `b + a`, so the order in which additions are performed is immaterial.

 So, generally speaking, if your MapReduce task is associative, then perform as much work in the map function as possible.
 This has two advantages: